mathew-horner/boyo/README.md

 # boyo - a work-in-progress emulator

-A cycle-accurate, efficient, and memory safe emulator for the Gameboy and (eventually) the Gameboy Advance.
+An emulator for the Gameboy and (eventually) the Gameboy Advance.

 ## Usage